holoviz/panel/README.md

 ## What is it?

-Panel provides tools for easily composing widgets, plots, tables, and other viewable objects and controls into control panels, apps, and dashboards.
-Panel works with visualizations from [Bokeh](https://bokeh.pydata.org), [Matplotlib](https://matplotlib.org/), [HoloViews](https://holoviews.org), and other Python plotting libraries, making them instantly viewable either individually or when combined with interactive widgets that control them.
+Panel provides tools for easily composing widgets, plots, tables, and other viewable objects and controls into custom analysis tools, apps, and dashboards.
+Panel works with visualizations from [Bokeh](https://bokeh.pydata.org), [Matplotlib](https://matplotlib.org/), [HoloViews](https://holoviews.org), and many other Python plotting libraries, making them instantly viewable either individually or when combined with interactive widgets that control them.
 Panel works equally well in [Jupyter Notebooks](http://jupyter.org), for creating quick data-exploration tools, or as standalone deployed apps and dashboards, and allows you to easily switch between those contexts as needed.

 Panel makes it simple to make: